I love a real fire, who doesn’t, a warm and atmospheric focal point for any room.

 But, it feels right.

 We’re about half way through the plastering now and still on course to move in this summer.
 There have been a couple of new tech arrivals lately so more on them soon too.
-In the meantime check out our Instagram to follow the project and read the rest of the Automated Home 2.0 blog posts.
+Remember to check out our Instagram to follow the project, read the rest of the Automated Home 2.0 blog posts and find the links to all the products we’ve used in our self-build.